May 20, 2021

 It is also a good idea to include real-world scenarios in your training.
 Present some of the most common workplace conflicts that will most likely encounter through VR environments and role-play activities, and then let them see the impact of their actions.
 As they progress through the scenario training, you can walk them through some strategies to improve their assertiveness and conflict resolution skills.

 Don’t underestimate the advantages of infusing games in your employee training.
 It makes learning fun and interactive, motivating a team to participate in your training initiative actively.
 In fact, according to a study referenced by the world’s foremost expert in the world of gamification, Gabe Zichermann, employees retain more knowledge with gamified learning.
 If you want to enhance the excitement and generate commitment from your employees, you can also add game elements like points, leaderboards, and real employee rewards, like a free coffee voucher or a big-time out-of-town paid trip.
+Training courses like retail training courses, hospitality training courses, and quality control training programs can also be made more exciting and interactive by adding games elements like points, leaderboards, and real employee rewards.

 Power up your conflict resolution skills training with the help of EdApp!
 Apart from its editable course library, you can also take advantage of its advanced tools and features like Spaced Repetition, PowerPoint Conversion, Rapid Refresh, and Quiz-Maker to yield better learning results.
 Book a demo with us today to learn more.